Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference: Related Work

-\begin{description}[leftmargin=0pt, itemsep=0pt, parsep=0pt] \item[Conditional computation] Conditional computation (CC) refers to the ability of a model to adapt its computational graph to its input.
-While CC can be used for problems such as continual learning \citep{lin2019conditional}, most CC methods adjust their execution on a per-input basis to significantly reduce their average computational cost while maintaining performance.
+Conditional computation (CC) refers to the ability of a model to adapt its computational graph to its input.
+While CC can be used for problems such as continual learning \citep{lin2019conditional}, most CC methods adjust their execution on a per-input basis to significantly reduce their average computational cost while maintaining performance \citep{scardapane_condcomp}.

 In the following, we focus on CC algorithms that can be applied to any pre-trained transformer model with minimal modifications; architecture-specific CC algorithms (e.g., dynamic channel selection for CNNs \citep{chen2019you,li2021dynamic}) are discussed in the supplementary material.
 We broadly categorize the methods into three groups: early-exits (EEs) \citep{teerapittayanon2016branchynet,bolukbasi2017adaptive}, mixture-of-experts (MoEs) \citep{yuksel2012twenty,shazeer2017outrageously,fedus2022review}, and token dropping (TD) \citep{rao2021dynamicvit,yin2022vit,meng2022adavit,haurum2023tokens}.
-We review each of them, highlighting similarities and differences with the proposed ACM model.
+Finally, \citet{caiflextron} is a concurrent conditional computation work that is remarkably similar to the proposed ACMs.
+In particular, it also trains a router for each layer and converts a pre-trained dense model with a three-step method.